Hizoco Business Whitepaper

 - Information Disclosure: This whitepaper is for informational purposes only to understand Hizoco's technical architecture and business positioning.
 It does not constitute investment advice or any form of commitment.
 The Hizoco team will continue to advance technology research and ecosystem development but assumes no legal liability for any decisions made by third parties based on the content of this whitepaper.

-Hizoco focuses on blockchain applications in real economy, supporting the construction of on-chain application ecosystems that comply with regulatory requirements.
+Hizoco focuses on blockchain applications in the real economy, supporting the construction of on-chain application ecosystems that comply with regulatory requirements.